 Carbon monoxide is an odorless, colorless gas that poisons more than 20,000 people each year; killing more than 500.
 Everyone is at risk for carbon monoxide (CO) poisoning.
-Infants, the elderly, people with chronic heart disease or breathing problems are more likely to get sick from carbon monoxide poisoning.
+Infants, the elderly, people with chronic heart disease, or people with breathing problems are more likely to get sick from carbon monoxide poisoning.

 Carbon monoxide detectors are a smart idea, and are also required by law.

 The typical carbon monoxide detector purchased at your local hardware store doesn’t alarm until 70-77 parts per million (ppm) – when it may already be too late.
 At Owens, we believe every home should have low-level carbon monoxide detectors that will alarm at 15 ppm.

 CO symptoms are often described as “flu-like.”
 The most common symptoms of CO poisoning are dull headache, dizziness, weakness, upset stomach, nausea or vomiting, shortness of breath, blurred vision, chest pain, and confusion.